Giri/Haji: Synopsis

 Kenzo Mori (Takehiro Hira), a Tokyo detective, travels to London in search of his brother, Yuto (Yōsuke Kubozuka), who was previously assumed to be dead.
 Yuto has been accused of murdering the nephew of a Yakuza member, which threatens to start a gang war in Tokyo.
-As Kenzo attempts to navigate the unfamiliar territory of London to uncover whether his brother is alive and guilty, he becomes acquainted with DC Sarah Weitzmann (Kelly Macdonald) of the Metropolitan Police and Rodney Yamaguchi (Will Sharpe), a young half-Japanese, half-British sex worker.
+As Kenzo attempts to navigate the unfamiliar territory of London to learn whether his brother is alive and guilty, he becomes acquainted with DC Sarah Weitzmann (Kelly Macdonald) of the Metropolitan Police and Rodney Yamaguchi (Will Sharpe), a young half-Japanese, half-British sex worker.

 While searching for Yuto in London, Kenzo must also support his family back home in Tokyo.
 Kenzo's investigation brings him into contact with dangerous elements of London's criminal underworld.